Herpes virus causing glandular fever (infectious mononucleosis).

 3) EBV-PCR = positive

-Donor cannot be cleared at the current timepoint.
-Inform transplant centre and repeat EBV-PCR in one month
+Donor cannot be cleared.
+Inform transplant centre and repeat EBV-PCR in 4-6 weeks.

 Justification for guidance